 - Brown sugar substitute- Keto brown sugar looks and tastes like traditional brown sugar, minus the carbs and calories!

 - Egg- room temperature eggs.

 - Baking Soda- leavening agent used to give the cookie some rise and prevent them from overspreading.

 - Cinnamon- What is a snickerdoodle cookie without cinnamon?

 Start by combining all your ingredients in a large mixing bowl.
-Using a wooden spoon, mix very well, until all the ingredients are fully combined, and a thick, creamy dough remains.
+Using a wooden spoon, mix very well, until all the ingredients are combined.
 Cover the mixing bowl, and refrigerate the dough for 30 minutes.